connornishijima/arduino-volume1/README.md

 ----------
 # Installation

+**With Arduino Library Manager:**

+1. Open *Sketch > Include Library > Manage Libraries* in the Arduino IDE.
+2. Search for "Volume", (look for "Connor Nishijima") and select the latest version.
+3. Click the Install button and Arduino will prepare the library and examples for you!

+**Manual Install:**

 1. Click "Clone or Download" above to get an "arduino-volume-master.zip" file.
 2. Extract it's contents to the libraries folder in your sketchbook.
 3. Rename the folder from "arduino-volume-master" to "Volume".